merely-useful/py-rse/index.md

 7. Fuchsia pushes from the `master` branch of their desktop repository to the `master` branch of their GitHub repository.
 8. Chartreuse merges Fuchsia's pull request.
+9. Chartreuse runs `git pull origin master` on the desktop.

 ## Key Points {#git-advanced-keypoints}